 Since 2004, The Annual International Human Trafficking and Social Justice Conference has been bringing together researchers, practitioners, and individuals with lived experience in an effort to lay the groundwork for future collaborative research, advocacy, and program development.

 To date, the trafficking conference has welcomed presenters from 33 states and 16 countries to educate social service, health care, and criminal justice professionals on human trafficking and the needs and risk of victims, as well as their customers, and traffickers.

 Recently, there have been many new and exciting opportunities for expansion regarding the conference, which includes a name change because of a larger mission.
-Last year the conference title was changed to the Annual International Human Trafficking & Social Justice Conference.
+Two years ago, the conference title was changed to the Annual International Human Trafficking & Social Justice Conference.
 The concept of social justice will expand topics at the conference to include many of the injustices seen in the world today.

 "This conference is an amazing experience where we see a person connect to a new thought, the heart open to vulnerable and stigmatized people, individuals find commonalities across the globe, the brain challenged to think a new way, and where great community collaborations begin.
 We go beyond the idea of rescue and restore to have a profound understanding of emancipation and liberation."